Delivering Course Plan

-- Training should be conducted in tooms that are suitable and solely dedicated for that purpose
+- Training shall be conducted in rooms that are suitable and solely dedicated for that purpose.

-- Training rooms should have adequate lighting and ventilation, and the type of seating should be suitable for the trainee’s comfort
+- Training rooms shall have adequate lighting and ventilation, and the type of seating should be suitable for the trainee’s comfort.

-- The room should be as quiet as possible and free from any other activities that could distract trainees.
-Restaurant dining areas and rooms that have other activities that could distract the trainees should not be used for training
+- The room shall be as quiet as possible and free from any other activities that could distract trainees.
+Restaurant dining areas and rooms that have other activities that could distract the trainees should not be used for training.

 Delivery of Training

-The training has to be provided through trainer-led lecture sessions.
-The training time excluding the examination shall not be less than 10 guided learning hours (GLH).
-The Trainer should consider extending the number of GLH when a review of the participants reveals learning difficulties, language barriers or other factors which inhibit learning.
+- Trainer should consider expanding the number of contact hours when a review of the participants’ reveals learning disabilities, language barriers or other factors which may inhibit learning.

 - Highfield will observe at least 5 percent of training sessions provided by each trainer in a year based on the criteria provided by Dubai Municipality.

 - Highfield will assess the adequacy of training planning, training delivery, facilities & trainer knowledge and record the results.